pegasystems/pega-helm-charts/charts/pega/README.md

 app1-dev-web-788cfb8cc4-6c5nz     1/1     Running   0          8m57s
 app1-dev-web-788cfb8cc4-gcltx     1/1     Running   0          24m
 ```
-(pega-search-0 is not renamed as it not a Pega tier as it doesn't host a Pega node.)

-The default value is "pega-" if it is unset.
+The default value is "pega" if it is unset.

 ## Tiers of a Pega deployment